 There is no fee for a listed building consent application and you can apply online at the Planning Portal.

 Applications for listed building consent must be accompanied by a heritage assessment.
 For more information on heritage assessments please visit the council's assessing impact on heritage assets page.
-The Historic Town Forum document on submitting applications for listed building consent should be of assistance in putting together your application.

 Some parts of listed buildings may be more important than others, and as such a full understanding and appreciation of a building's history, development and details is essential to ensure successful maintenance and alteration.